jeffsslee/js-vanilla-tetris/readme.md

 - coded with Vanila Javascript, CSS, HTML
 - Edited with Visual Studio Code

+## How to start

+- double click the 'index.html' file to open with your brower

 ## Basic Control

 - Left arrow : move left